Amal-BB/Ghadames/README.md

 + ### **User Stories**

   As a *visiting user*, I would like to:

+     * Easily understand what the site is about and learn more about the city.

+     * Easily navigate throughout the site to find the information.

      * Get knowledge of the most valuable information about Ghadames and its heritage town.

-     * View a city gallery contain a short video, and clear images.
+     * View a city gallery containing a short video and clear images.

      * Find all upcoming events dates and locations.

-     * See the location of the city in the google map.
+     * See the location of the city on google map.

+     * find social media links.

-     * Contact the site owner to get help for arranging my visit to the city or for any other enquiries.
+     * Contact the site owner to get help for arranging my visit to the city or for any other inquiries.

 + ### **Site Goals**